-Students will identify a classroom- or school-based problem (area of focus) related to gifted education in their local school, then design and implement an action research study addressing the issue.
+Students will identify a school-based problem related to gifted education in their local school, then design and implement an action research study addressing the issue.
 The PBA will consist of a final Action Research Paper to be turned in at the end of the semester.

-A complete description of this paper is included at the end of the syllabus, along with the rubric on which it will be assessed.
-This paper will be worth 40% of your final grade.
+A complete description of this project is included at the end of the syllabus, along with the rubric on which it will be assessed.
+This project will be worth 40% of your final grade.